damms005/laravel-multipay/README.md

 ### Needed Third-party Integrations:

--   Flutterwave: If you want to use Flutterwave, ensure to get your API details [from the dashboard](https://dashboard.flutterwave.com/dashboard/settings/apis), and use it to set the following environmental variables:
+-   Flutterwave: If you want to use Flutterwave, ensure to get your API details [from the dashboard](https://dashboard.flutterwave.com/dashboard/settings/apis), and use it to set the following variables in your `.env` file:

 ```
 FLW_PUBLIC_KEY=FLWPUBK-xxxxxxxxxxxxxxxxxxxxx-X